 Trying different positions for nursing is also good breastfeeding practice.
 Regardless of how your baby was born.
 You might be surprised what actually feels comfortable (and successful) for you and baby.

-Especially if you are breastfeeding after a c section you’ll want to try different positions.
-You might find the traditional positions – with baby lying across your tummy – is more than a little uncomfortable.
+As a c section mom, you’ll want to try different positions.
+You might find the traditional position – with baby lying across your tummy – is more than a little uncomfortable.

 In those early days post cesarean surgery I found a football position to be most successful.
 This is where you tuck baby under your arm like a football!

 This position allowed me to easily latch my son without irritating my tender abdomen.
-Also, I could then hold a plate of food in my lap…..but that’s another post!
+Also, I could then hold a plate of food in my lap…..bonus!

 Be patient when breastfeeding after a c section